 Finding the British Tinnitus Association (BTA) has really helped me.
 It's reassuring to know that you are not alone and it's encouraging to hear from people who are so positive about coping with tinnitus.
 With the help of the BTA I no longer get upset about the noises I hear.
 I wouldn't have believed this was possible two months ago.
 I thoroughly recommend the BTA to anyone who experiences tinnitus and hope that with the research they do we will one day find effective treatment, maybe even a cure, for this horrible condition.

-Vanessa is 22 and is from Reading, Berkshire.
-Her story is kindly provided by the British Tinnitus Association, to help raise awareness of Tinnitus Awareness Week 2015 (2-8 February 2015).
+Vanessa's story was kindly provided by the British Tinnitus Association, to help raise awareness of Tinnitus Awareness Week.